aws-samples/bedrock-kb-rag-workshop/blog_post.md

 Knowledge Base for this solution.
-The text corpus representing an enterprise knowledge base is stored as HTML files in Amazon S3 and is ingested in the form of text embeddings into an index in a Amazon OpenSearch Services (AOSS) collection using Bedrock knowledge base agent in a fully-managed serverless fashion.
+The text corpus representing an enterprise knowledge base is stored as HTML files in Amazon S3 and is ingested in the form of text embeddings into an index in a Amazon OpenSearch Service Serverless (AOSS) collection using Bedrock knowledge base agent in a fully-managed serverless fashion.

 We provide an AWS Cloud Formation template to stand up all the resources required for building this solution.
 We then demonstrate how to use